phamquan/myFit/README.md

 # My Fit
 A Project for testing Google Fit, HealthKit on Flutter

 ## About
 This project aims to do the following:
 * Get permission to access health data
 * Get health data from ranges
 * Display health data on chart

+## TODO
+I am using some very new and latest library so something are broken
+* Mockito is not ideal for nullsafety project at this time
+* health plugin not work with some health data on Android
+* not tested on iOS

 ## Screenshots
 ![Screenshot 1](screenshots/1.jpg)